qa-trainee/qa-trainee-learning-python/README.md

 # qa-trainee-learning-python
-Exactly what the name suggests, my repository to hold the code I wrote while learning / practicing Python 3
+Exactly what the name suggests, my repository to hold the code I write while learning / practicing Python 3